 Low gaiters are designed to keep sticks, pebbles, and small debris from getting into your shoes, to protect from thorns, or against disease carrying ticks.
 While most lost gaiters can be used with boots or shoes, most are used by hikers using trail runners or low hiking shoes instead of boots.

 The most popular low gaiters are made by a small company called Dirty Girl Gaiters, which specializes in colorfully designed gaiters.
 Made popular by the running community, they’re also very popular with hikers.
-They attach to your shoes with a velcro strip that must be glues to your shoe and a hooks that attach to your laces.
+They attach to your shoes with a velcro strip that must be glued to your shoe and a hooks that attach to your laces.
+I’ve had problems with the velcro coming off myself, but YMMV.

 Other popular low gaiters include: